TSSAA – HISTORY, The FACTS & FIGURES

 Any junior or senior high public, parochial or private school accredited by the Tennessee State Department of Education, State Department of Education approved agencies and/or The Southern Association of Secondary Schools and Colleges may become a member by subscribing to TSSAA standards and paying the membership dues.

 The Board of Control is the executive authority of TSSAA.
 It is the body which enforces TSSAA regulations, conducts state meetings, authorizes the expenditures of TSSAA and registers officials.
-As with the council, the board is composed of nine administrators – three from each Grand Division of the state.
+As with the council, the board is composed of twelve administrators – four from each Grand Division of the state.
 The board members are elected for three-year terms by the TSSAA members they represent

 The Board of Control employs an executive officer and sufficient administrative and clinical help to execute the policies established by the schools and the board.
 At present there are five staff and seventeen support employees.
 The association owns its own building at 3333 Lebanon Road, Hermitage, Tennessee.